-Before we start, we need to make something clear – despite what the anti-vaxxers believe (it’s a religion, so belief is all they’ve got), there isn’t some course called “Vaccinology 701” in medical school.
+Before we start, we need to make something clear – despite what the anti-vaxxers believe, there isn’t some course called “Vaccinology 701” in medical school.
 Some graduate programs offer master’s level courses in vaccinology, generally for public health professionals that focus on geographic regions, such as Africa.
 But it’s generally not a medical specialty or Ph.D. program directly.

 The knowledge about vaccines is based on some combination of different fields of science and medicine: